wp-plugins/custom-fields/readme.txt

 1. Download, unzip and upload to your WordPress plugins directory
 2. Activate the plugin within you WordPress Administration Backend
-3. Go to Post > Fields and add sidebar and drag and drop a "widget" for add field.
+3. Go to Post > Fields and add sidebar and drag and drop a "field" like widget for add field.
 The menu Taxo field is to manage field in taxonomies (in edit page).

 To use in your theme, you can use next functions:

-get_fieldmeta( $post_id = null, $name = null, $alone = true) : for posttype
+get_fieldmeta( $post_id = null, $name = null, $alone = true) : for post_type
 get_fieldmeta_taxo( $term_id = null, $taxonomy = null, $name = null, $alone = true ) : for taxonomy

 == Screenshots ==